French PM Faces Ouster As Opposition Vows No-confidence Vote - UrduPoint

 Far-left opposition party LFI said immediately it would bring a no-confidence motion which the far-right National Rally (RN) -- the largest single party in France's parliament -- said it would vote in favour of, after accusing Barnier of failing to negotiate on some of the bill's provisions.

-Key to any such vote is Marine Le Pen, the parliamentary leader of the RN that has opposed several parts of the government's 2025 budget plan, including the social security financing bill submitted to the National Assembly on Monday.
+Key to any such vote is Marine Le Pen, the parliamentary leader of the RN that has opposed several parts of the government's 2025 budget plan, including the social security financing bill submitted to the assembly on Monday.

-In a last-ditch concession to the RN, the prime minister's office said it was scrapping plans for a less generous prescription drug reimbursement policy from next year.
+In a last-ditch concession to the RN, Barnier's office said it was scrapping plans for a less generous prescription drug reimbursement policy from next year.

-It was uncertain to the last moment whether the nod to Le Pen's concerns would be enough to save the day for Barnier, who has little hope of finding any left-wing support.
+But the nod to Le Pen's concerns was not enough to avert the no-confidence motion for Barnier, who has little hope of finding any left-wing support.

-But in the end the "miracle" -- which RN party leader Jordan Bardella said was needed to avoid the no-confidence motion -- failed to materialise.

 - 'Political impasse' -